 What can the interns expect?

-The emphasis will be on doing practical activities and elements, with the internship including:
+The emphasis will be on doing practical activities and elements in the context of a productive community garden, with the internship including:

 What is the commitment expected of the interns?

 At the commencement of the internship, all interns will contribute to a collaborative learning plan and create goals for the internship.
 Our expectation is that the interns attend every session, participate fully and engage respectfully with their fellow interns and the farmers.